random-goose/Notes-Vault/IV/IIPME/IIPME III.md

 - used to calculate net asset value

 ## Book Value
-- Accounts the balance sheet of the companies to find the values
+- Accounts the balance sheet of the companies to find the value of the company

+## Valuation Process
+- Get the services of a professional - super mega ultra important
+- Understand the purpose of the valuation
+- Determine the basis of value
+- Determine the premise of value
+- Gather data
+- Review the historic performance of business
+- Determine future outlook of the business
+- Determine the appropriate approach
+- Apply proper discount rate
+- Valuate

+# Financial Projection
+It is the forecast of future revenues and expenses, it accounts for the internal or historical data and approximate a projection taking into account the external market factors.
+It is important because it is an indicator to how your company will perform in the future.